Fitness for less: boost your savings & get fit

 TIP: Coffee, in and of itself, is low calorie and not necessarily bad to drink in moderation.
 It’s the creamers, sweeteners, and fancy flavors that often make it unhealthy.
 So if you can’t switch to black, try something different altogether like green tea.
 Green tea costs pennies per serving and has significant vitamin, mineral, and antioxidant benefits.

-The average monthly gym membership costs about $42, and the typical member visits his or her gym less than twice a week.
-(See www.ihrsa.org website for these and more related statistics) Thinking of it in daily terms, it’s not unreasonable to suggest that roughly $30 of the typical $42 membership fee is being wasted.
+The average monthly gym membership costs about $42, and the typical member visits his or her gym less than twice a week (visit Healthandfitness.org for more statistics).
+Thinking of it in daily terms, it’s not unreasonable to suggest that roughly $30 of the typical $42 membership fee is being wasted.
 Furthermore, gyms are notoriously bad at actually producing results.
 Members who get positive outcomes often pay for extra services such as classes, trainers, or various health assessments.
 Instead, skip the gym and head to the park or community center for some exercise.
 Ride your bike to work.
 Or consider “active” hobbies such as gardening, which can burn 250 calories an hour or more.
 Annual Savings: $500+

 TIP: My favorite place to exercise is at home.
-With programs like P90X, Insanity, TurboFire, and others on the market today, you can get amazing results without ever leaving your house, which is also a huge time-saver.
+With programs excellent home fitness programs from Bodi like P90X, Insanity, TurboFire, and others on the market today, you can get amazing results without ever leaving your house, which is also a huge time-saver.
 Of course this requires an upfront investment.
 But unlike your use-it-or-lose-it gym membership, a video program is yours forever (and the cost-per-use gets cheaper every time you hit play).

 Putting these suggestions into practice will be hard at first, but the payoff will be worth it.
 Getting healthier as you get wealthier—that’s what I call having a sound mind and body.